 States can use up to 10 percent of each capitalization grant for the Public Water System Supervision (PWSS) program.
 The Department reserved the entire 10 percent of this set-aside.
-The Department primarily uses this set-aside to support required primacy program activities, but it is also used to fund staff and activities for operator certification, capacity development, and source water protection.
-Capacity development activities and accomplishments are reported to EPA annually in the Department's annual State Capacity Development Program Implementation Report.
-Operator certification activities and accomplishments are also reported to EPA in the Department's annual Operator Certification Report.
-Any unused amounts of the set-aside authority will be reserved for future set-aside expenditures.
+The Department uses this set-aside for required primacy program activities, and operator certification, capacity development, and source water protection activities.
+The Department reports capacity development activities and accomplishments to EPA annually in the Department's annual State Capacity Development Program Implementation Report.

+The Department reports operator certification activities and accomplishments to EPA in the Department's annual Operator Certification Report.
+The Department reserves any unused amounts of the set-aside authority for future set-aside expenditures.